Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL TECHNIQUE AND SAMPLES

-where $A_0P(t)_{TB}$ is the asymmetry recorded vs time $t$ by the Top and Bottom counters; this asymmetry is caused only by precessing muons (i.e. muons stopped in domains/regions with non-zero $B$), and $A_{TB}$ is its initial amplitude. $A_0P(t)_{LR}$ is the asymmetry recorded by the Left and Right counters; it is caused by both precessing and non-precessing muons, and $A_{LR}$ is the initial amplitude of the asymmetry related to non-precessing muons, i.e. to muons stopped in domains/regions with $B$ = 0. $\sigma_{TB}$ and $\sigma_{LR}$ are rates of depolarization of precessing and non-precessing muons, respectively; and $\phi$ is the initial phase of each counter.
+where $A_0P(t)_{\rm TB}$ is the asymmetry recorded vs time $t$ by the Top and Bottom counters; this asymmetry is caused only by ''precessing muons`` (\textit{i.e.,} muons stopped in domains/regions with non-zero $B$), and $A_{\rm TB}$ is its initial amplitude. $A_0P(t)_{\rm LR}$ is the asymmetry recorded by the Left and Right counters; it is caused by both precessing and ''non-precessing`` muons, and $A_{\rm LR}$ is the initial amplitude of the asymmetry related to non-precessing muons, \textit{i.e.}, to muons stopped in domains/regions with $B$ = 0; $\sigma_{\rm TB}$ and $\sigma_{\rm LR}$ are rates of depolarization of precessing and non-precessing muons, respectively; and $\phi$ is the initial phase of the muon spin in respect to each counter.

+The second term in Eq.\,(3), referred to as Gauss Kubo-Toyabe function \cite{Kubo,Yaouanc}, describes the depolarization of the non-precessing muons; it originates from the microscopic field distribution averaging at $B=0$.
+For the Left, Top, Right and Bottom counters the initial phase $\phi$ equals $0$, $\pi/2$, $\pi$ and $3\pi/2$ respectively.
+So, the first term in Eq.\,(3) differs from the asymmetry in Eq.\,(2) by the value of $\phi$.

-For spectra measured inside the sample normalized asymmetries $A_{LR}/(A_{TB}+A_{LR})$ and $A_{TB}/(A_{TB}+A_{LR})$ represent volume fractions of the S-component $\rho_s= w_s/w$ and the N-component $\rho_n=w_n/w$, respectively.
-Here $w_s$ and $w_n$ are, correspondingly, volumes of superconducting and normal phases in a slice parallel to the film surface and having the thickness equal to the width of the stopping distances distribution of the implanted muons of given energy; and $w\equiv w_s + w_n$ is volume of the entire slice.
+For spectra measured inside the sample normalized amplitudes of asymmetries $A_{\rm LR}/(A_{\rm TB}+A_{\rm LR})$ and $A_{\rm TB}/(A_{\rm TB}+A_{\rm LR})$ represent volume fractions of the S-component $\rho_s= w_s/w$ and the N-component $\rho_n=w_n/w$, respectively.
+Here $w_s$ and $w_n$ are, correspondingly, volumes of superconducting and normal phases in a slice parallel to the film surface and having the thickness equal to the width of the stopping distances distribution of the implanted muons of given energy; and $w\equiv w_s + w_n$ is the volume of the entire slice.
 When measured outside the sample, $\rho_s$ and $\rho_n$ are the volume fractions of the regions with zero and non-zero induction, respectively.

-For samples in the N-state asymmetries recorded on all counters have the form of Eq.\,(1), i.e. they differ from each other by the initial phase only.
+For samples in the NS the asymmetries recorded on all counters have the form of Eq.\,(2), \textit{i.e.,} they differ from each other by the initial phase only, since for the used setup the solid angle and the efficiency of all the positron counters is identical.

-The field inside the sample at different distances (depths) from the surface was probed in the standard LE-$\mu$SR way, i.e. by implanting muons accelerated to different energies in the range from 3 to 25 keV.
-Corresponding average stopping distances for In are from 20 to 120 nm, respectively.
+The field inside the sample at different distances (depths) from the surface was probed in the standard LE-$\mu$SR way, \textit{i.e.,} by implanting muons with different energies in the range from 3 to 25 keV.
+Corresponding average stopping distances for In range from 20 to 140 nm, respectively (see the Appendix).